news

 Future-focused

-A postgraduate degree in nutritional sciences opens many doors, with 100% of our School of Biosciences and Medicine graduates going on to full-time employment or further study (Graduate Outcomes 2021).
+A postgraduate degree in nutritional sciences opens many doors, with 100% of our School of biosciences and medicine graduates going on to full-time employment or further study (Graduate Outcomes 2023, HESA).

 Once they’ve completed their studies, our graduates often start or continue careers as dietitians, gastroenterologists, general practitioners, pharmacists and researchers in industry.
 Many of our graduates also go on to complete a PhD with us, joining a community of research-active staff and postgraduate researchers.